dan-willia/dan-willia.github.io/_posts/2025-12-15-ConnectN-Writeup.md

 - custom QObject
 - MVC design

-This project was developed in two weeks given a description of the game rules.
+This project was developed in two weeks following a description of the game rules.